CEDAR FALLS : USA - IA

 Where the second phase of this work lies in the sequence of output of the Petit & Fritsen bellfoundry, in this region and in the world.

-Where the final phase of this work lies in the sequence of output of the miscellaneous bellfoundries.
+Where the treble part of the final phase of this work lies in the sequence of output of miscellaneous bellfoundries, in this region and in the world.

 Ranking among all North American traditional carillons by weight.